Unlocking the Full Potential of SSH: Advanced Commands You Should Know

 Keep in mind, when using a persistent SSH tunnel using ControlMaster and ControlPath, anytime you kill the master ssh connection (the first one you started), you will kill all subsequent connections.

-• Using tmux or screen can be a workaround to this, but we’ll cover those tools later.
+can be a workaround to this, but we’ll cover those tools later. -

-• If you specify a time, like ControlPersist 60, it means the main connection will hang around for an extra amount of time (in this example it would be 60 seconds) after you’ve closed all the other sessions.
+, it means the main connection will hang around for an extra amount of time (in this example it would be 60 seconds) after you’ve closed all the other sessions. - If you set

 Ever wanted to expose a local web server to the Internet or access a database that is only reachable from a specific server?
 Port forwarding is your friend.